jeanc18rlos/dental-vip-cms/src/pages/en/foreign-patients.md

   - head: <p class="dv-title-circle text-center">PHASE 1</p>
     body: |
       <p class="dv-content-phase">
-        Contact, execution and reception of the basic dental studies and necessary diagnostic evaluations.
+        Contact, execution and reception of the basic dental studies and relevant diagnostic evaluations.
         <br />
         <br />
          Case study, DIAGNOSIS, planning and referral of a specific treatment proposal; including of course, an estimate of professional fees or dental quote.